the-turing-way/the-turing-way/book/content/remote_events/02/social-interaction.md

 - A "pub quiz" hosted by the event organisers.
   Bring families into the event with a family friendly pub quiz.
+- Pictionary.
+  Dividing into breakout rooms of around eight people, take it in turns to use the [Pictionary generator](https://randomwordgenerator.com/pictionary.php) to draw pictures on an online whiteboard.
+  The first to guess what is being drawn is the next to draw.
+  Count up the number of correct guesses to find a winner.

 ## Only online